opencadc/storage-inventory/vault/README.md

 be configured to organise the top level of the content (e.g. /home and /projects).
 Paths configured to be _allocationParent_(s) will be automatically created (if necessary), owned by the _rootOwner_, and will be anonymously readable (public).
 Limitation: only a single level of top-level _allocationParent_(s) are supported.

+The _enableDataNodeSizeWorker_ key can be used to disable the background thread that syncs inventory Artifact metadata (currently just contentLength) into vospace DataNode instances.
+This is currently done to support correct DataNode size output when listing a ContainerNode.
+Instances of `vault` cooperate to pick a _leader_ to perform the sync (others are idle and occassionally check if they need to take over the role of _leader_) so disabling this feature is only needed if deploying a special instance that shares the vospace database but should never do this background work (e.g. testing a new image before release).

 The _inventory.schema_ name is the name of the database schema used for all inventory database objects.
 This currently must be "inventory" due to configuration limitations in <a href="../luskan">luskan</a>.